-- The EAP Coordinator will inform all parties of the emergency using the P-T-T alert system and phone paging system. - The Office of Finance and Administration will initiate emergency text and email communication to the -CTS community. - Stay away from outside walls and windows and use arms to protect head and neck. - - The South Desk Receptionist/1st floor Door Warden will remove folder containing names and contact information for staff, faculty and students.
-Initiate roll call to determine if any personnel are missing.
-Missing employees will be reported to the EAP Coordinator. - Remain in place until there has been an announcement that it is safe to exit the storm shelter. -
+- The Office of Finance and Administration will initiate emergency text and email communication to the CTS community. - Stay away from outside walls and windows and use arms to protect head and neck. - The South Desk Reception desk staff will remove folder containing names and contact information for staff, faculty, and students.
+They will initiate roll call to determine if any personnel are missing.
+Missing employees will be reported to the EAP Coordinator. - Remain in place until there has been an announcement that it is safe to exit the storm shelter.